windows-2048/windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows/index.md

 Amateurs can use it for cheating in various web sites or video games such as Counter-Strike: Global Offensive (CS:GO), Candy Crush Saga, Roblox games, etc.
 Professionals can use it for quality assistant and testing purposes because full support of command line in batch files, PowerShell scripts, etc.

-<a name="Features"></a>
-## Features

-This is not a complete list of all the features of the program.
-I have just selected several of them most important from the point of view of our users.
-Because the Help text is not yet complete and does not reflect all the features implemented, feel free to create an [issue]({{ site.source_issues_url }}){:target="_blank"} to request a feature of your desire.

-* The world's best click rate up to 100 000 clicks per second, increased by 10 times comparing with the predecessor application "Fast Mouse Clicker".
-The latest version with fixed performance issue is 100 times faster!

-* Utilizes batch-array feature of <code><a href="https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput" target="_blank">SendInput()</a></code> and manipulates with <code><a href="https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-sleep" target="_blank">Sleep()</a></code> to reach the ultimate possible performance of mouse clicks on Windows.

-* The Left, Middle, and Right mouse buttons are supported, they can be triggered for clicking by a key on the keyboard in a press or toggle mode.

-* Arbitrary keyboard key can be selected to trigger the clicking process.
-Furthermore, an another mouse button can play a role of a trigger key.

-* Different independent trigger keys to begin/end the clicking in toggle mode.

-* The program works fine even if it is minimized and also it operates on an arbitrary desktop area.
-The program can stop to click automatically, if a certain number of clicks is given by end-user.

-* This is free, open source application without ads, viruses, trojans, malware, etc. forever.

-* The program has built-in updater service under construction that may perform additional scientific tasks when your CPU is idle with very tiny CPU and Internet usage.
-See source code of the installer.
-The application uninstalls clearly and is NOT a virus or malware.
-You may switch to the installers without update service and back with [in any moment](https://github.com/windows-2048/The-Fastest-Mouse-Clicker-for-Windows/blob/master/InnoSetupDownloader/README.md){:target="_blank"}.

-* The application can be used on a bare system, it does not depend on .NET Framework or any other external library as "Speed AutoClicker", "Fast Clicker", etc.

-* Command line has been supported: TheFastestMouseClicker.exe -c <clicks per second> -t <trigger key> -s <stop at> -m <trigger key mode> -b <mouse button to click>, where <trigger key mode> can be 'press' or'toggle' and <mouse button to click> can be 'left', 'middle', or 'right'.
-One may specify any part of arguments; unspecified or unrecognized values will be treated as defaults (see them by running the app and pressing 'Reset to defaults' button.

-* Button "Batch folder" has been added to open a directory with \*.bat files quickly; it simplifies command line usage a lot.

-* Fractional values for clicks/s parameter are supported.
-For example, 0.5 clicks/s equals to 1 click every 2 seconds.

-* Random clicking has been implemented.
-Just click the "Batch folder" button and see remarks in the \*.bat files reside there in order how to use command line arguments and to enable random clicking.

-* Group clicking (record/play the sequences of clicks) supported via additional application since v.2.5.3.2.
-You can quickly switch between the applications by clicking the "Run group app"/"Run single app" button.

-* Window Always Top checkbox to keep the app's window topmost.

-* Manual options/settings editing as a bonus to automatic saving: just open C: \ Users \ \<YourWindowsUser\> \ AppData \ Roaming \ TheFastestMouseClicker \ TheFastestMouseClicker \ settings.dat
-in any plain text editor (you might change sub-path TheFastestMouseClicker during installation).

 <a name="Comparison"></a>
 ## Comparison